 Cottage cheese, cheddar, feta, ricotta, cream cheese, cream, a little yogurt and milk.

-Vegetables are ALWAYS at the top of the list and you should be eating at least 5-10 serves a day.
+Vegetables are ALWAYS at the top of the list for selecting carbs.

-One serve of veggies is equal to half a cup of something like broccoli or cauliflower, and 1 cup of leafy veggies like kale or lettuce.
-So 2.5 cups of veggies is your daily minimum.
-With diabetes, veggies need to be your predominant choice of carbohydrate.
-The great thing about that is they provide great nutritional value as they contain loads of fiber, vitamins, minerals, and other compounds like polyphenols that are beneficial to improving health.
+In fact, veggies need to be your predominant choice of carbohydrate.
+The great thing about that is veggies provide great nutritional value as they contain loads of fiber, vitamins, minerals, and other compounds like polyphenols that are beneficial to improving health.